minvws/nl-kat-coordination/docs/source/user-manual/getting-started/start-scanning.rst

 Adding an object
 ----------------

-We start by adding an object, also referred to as 'object of interest' or 'OOI'.
+We start by adding an object, also referred to as 'Object of Interest' (OOI).

 New objects can be created via the 'Add' button on the Objects page.
 You can be done individually or per CSV.
 The specification of the CSV is included on the page where it can be provided.